-Your Fujitsu LifeBook notebook is sturdy and subject to few problems in the field.
+Your LifeBook T Series Tablet PC is sturdy and subject to few problems in the field.
 However, you may encounter simple setup or operating problems that you can solve on the spot, or problems with peripheral devices, that you can solve by replacing the device.
 The information in this section helps you isolate and resolve some of these straightforward problems and identify failures that require service.